pyrelease/pyrelease/examples/README.rst

 simple_example
 --------------

 An example of a config parser style package.
+The filename doesn't match the directory it's under so we need to target trabconfig.py directly.

 Instructions::

     $ cd examples/simple_example

-    $ pyrelease .
+    $ pyrelease trabconfig.py

 *Follow the wizard*